oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - Geo-location: Proximity can be established by comparing geo-location information derived from global navigation satellite-system (GNSS) co-ordinates or geolocation lookup of IP addresses and comparing proximity.
 Due to inaccuracies, this may require restrictions to be at a more granular level (e.g., same city, country, region or continent).
 Similar to the shared network checks, these checks may be performed by the authorization server or on the users device, provided that the information encoded in a QR code is integrity protected using a digital signature.

+Dependig on the risk profile and the threat model in which as system is operating, it mey be neccesary to user mor than one mechanism to establish proximity to raise the bar for any potential attackers.

 Note: There are scenarios that require that an authorization takes place in a different location than the one in which the transaction is authorized.
 For example, there may be a primary and secondary credit card holder and both can initiate transactions, but only the primary holder can authorize it.
 There is no guarantee that the primary and secondary holders are in the same location at the time of the authorization.
 In such cases, proximity may be an indicator of risk and the system may deploy additional controls (e.g., transaction value limits, transaction velocity limits) or use the proximity information as input to a risk management system.

-Depending on how the proximity check is performed, an attacker may be able to circumvent the protection relatively easily: The attacker can use a VPN to simulate a shared network or spoof a GNSS position.
+**Limitations:** Proximity mechanisms raises the bar for an attack.
+However, depending on how the proximity check is performed, an attacker may be able to circumvent the protection: The attacker can use a VPN to simulate a shared network or spoof a GNSS position.
 For example, the attacker can try to request the location of the end-user's authorization device through browser APIs and then simulate the same location on his initiating device using standard debugging features available on many platforms.

-### Short Lived/Timebound Codes
+### Short Lived/Timebound User Codes
-The impact of an attack can be reduced by making codes short lived.
-If an attacker obtains a short-lived token, the duration during which the unauthenticated channel can be exploited is reduced, potentially increasing the cost of a successful attack.
+The impact of an attack can be reduced by making user codes short lived.
+If an attacker obtains a short-lived code, the duration during which the unauthenticated channel can be exploited is reduced, potentially increasing the cost of a successful attack.

+**Limitations:** There is a practical limit to how short a user code can be valid due to network latency and user experience limitations (time taken to enter a code, or incorrectly entering a code).

 ### One-Time or Limited Use Codes
 By enforcing one-time use or limited use of user or QR codes, the authorization server can limit the impact of attacks where the same user code or QR code is sent to multiple victims.
-One-time use may be achieved by including a nonce or date-stamp in the QR code which is validated by the authorization server when the user scans the QR code.
+One-time use may be achieved by including a nonce or date-stamp in the user code or QR code which is validated by the authorization server when the user scans the QR code against a list of previously issued codes.

+**Limitations:** Enforcing one-time use may be difficult in large globally distributed systems with low latency requirements, in which case short lived tokens may be more practical.
+One-time use codes may also have an impact on the user experience.
+For example, a user may enter a code, but their session may be interrupted before the access request is completed.
+If the code is a one-time use code, they would need to restart the session and obtain a new code since they won't be allowed to enter the same code a second time.
+As a result, it may be practical to allow the same code to be presented a small number of times.

 ### Unique Codes
 By issuing unique user or QR codes, an authorization server can detect if the same codes are being repeatedly submitted.
 This may be interpreted as anomalous behavior and the authorizations server may choose to decline issuing access and refresh tokens if it detects the same codes being presented repeatedly.
 This may be achieved by maintaining a deny list that contains QR codes or user codes that were previously used.
 The authorization server may use a sliding window eqaul to lifetime of a token if short lived/timebound tokens are used (see [Short Lived/Timebound Codes](#Short Lived/Timebound Codes)).
 This will limit the size of the deny list.

+**Limitations:** Maintaining a deny list of previously redeemed codes, even for a sliding window, may have an impact on the latency of globally distributed systems.
+One alternative is to segment user codes by geography or region and maintain local deny lists.

 ### Content Filtering
 Attackers exploit the unauthenticated channel by changing the context of the user code or QR code and then sending a message to a user (e-mail, text, instant messaging etc).
 By deploying content filtering (e.g., anti-spam filter), these messages can be blocked and prevented from reaching the end-users.
 It may be possible to fine-tune content filtering solutions to detect artifacts like QR codes or user codes that are being reused in multiple messages to disrupt spray attacks.